Supply Chain Management

 Moreover, briefings on sustainable procurement are also held each year for the executives of the Taisei Corporation Procurement Division and the persons in charge of procurement at individual branch offices.
 In addition, online learning courses on the Taisei Group of Companies Sustainable Procurement Guidelines as well as global social issues in the supply chain relating to the environment, human rights, labor issues and so on are conducted available to all employees including those in the Procurement Division.

-At the annual Safety Conference and other venues, each of the chiefs of all 12 branches in Japan explain the importance of sustainable procurement to subcontractors and suppliers and ask for their corporation in promoting activities at each company.
+Each of all 12 branches in Japan utilizes the annual Safety Conference and other venues to explain the importance of sustainable procurement to subcontractors and suppliers and asks for their corporation in promoting activities at each company.

 The “Soyukai” is an organization of key subcontractors among the Taisei Corporation partner companies.
 Multiple councils have been established at the national Soyukai Federation as well as the branch Soyukai made up of members at individual branches.
 These councils meet regularly to hold exchanges of views between Taisei and member companies and to conduct training.
 These exchanges of views deal with social issues such as the need on the part of partner companies to secure leaders and successors, the need to improve benefits and so on, and the results are reflected in various measures.
 Moreover, Youth Management Study Groups made up of young managers who will be the leaders of next generation have been established as subsidiary organizations of the branch Soyukai.
 These study groups hold workshops and get-togethers and so on to improve the quality of the personnel who will serve as managers and top Soyukai officials.